2019 Penn State Nittany Lions football team

 The 2019 Penn State Nittany Lions football team represented Pennsylvania State University in the 2019 NCAA Division I FBS football season.
 The team was led by sixth-year head coach James Franklin and played its home games in Beaver Stadium in University Park, Pennsylvania.

-They competed as a member of the Big Ten East Division of the Big Ten Conference.
+Penn State competed as a member of the Big Ten East Division of the Big Ten Conference.

-Previous season

-In 2018, the Nittany Lions finished with a 9–4 overall record and finished third in the Big Ten East Division, with a 6–3 conference record.
-They finished ranked seventeenth nationally in the AP Poll and Coaches Poll after a 27–24 loss to Kentucky in the Citrus Bowl.

 Offseason

 Staff changes

 On January 2, 2019, James Franklin announced that wide receivers coach David Corley was relieved of his duties.
 This came just one day after Penn State's 27–24 loss to Kentucky in the Citrus Bowl.
 On January 10, former Duke assistant coach Gerad Parker was announced as the team's new wide receivers coach.
 On February 15, 2019, it was announced that special teams coordinator and assistant defensive line coach Phil Galiano would be leaving Penn State to become an assistant special teams coach with the New Orleans Saints.
 On February 21, 2019, Penn State hired Joe Lorig, from Texas Tech, as special teams coordinator and defensive assistant.